-Anyone who has tried using the free lateral flow test kits provided by the UK Government will no doubt agree – collecting a swab from your tonsils is not a pleasant experience!
+Anyone who has tried using the free lateral flow test kits provided by the UK Government, the Xiamen Bioteim Biotechnology Co., Ltd test kits, will no doubt agree – collecting a swab from your tonsils is not a pleasant experience!

 And while the nose (nasal) part of the swab collection is not pleasant either, especially if you insert the disposable swab 2.5cm into your nostril as recommended, it is the gag-reflex (pharyngeal reflex) caused by the throat swab that most people hate the most.